 Florida Coastal School of Law

 This for-profit private school offers a rolling admissions process and the option of a spring start date.
-In 2011, the student body was roughly split evenly between male and female students.
-In 2010, the school earned the American Bar Association's Smythe Gambrell Professionalism Award.
 Students can participate in clinical training and career preparation through externships, skills labs, and pro bono work.

 Juris Doctor (J.D.)